Limited edition vinyl + free bonus download track

-This release is dedicated to Paul Virilio
+Cut by Jason at Transition, this release is dedicated to Paul Virilio

 An assembling for locked grooves.
 Collected and performed since 1997, recorded live in 2013 as part of “Touch presents…” at Café Oto, London; Ausland, Berlin; the Academy of Media Arts, Cologne, and the Centre for Arts and Media (ZKM), Karlsruhe.

 Accelerated Standstill is an assembling of locked grooves found on customary vinyl records.
 The records have been collected and performed live between 1997 and 2013.
 Locked grooves normally functioning as a ‘barrier’, avoiding the needle coming into contact with the label at the centre of the record.
 All grooves sound different, depending on how dust has effected and transformed the soft surface of the vinyl.

 By using a triple vinyl deck set-up this (analytic auditory observations of) ending grooves are mixed live thus composing a “music that lies hidden in the medium itself”.
 The tiny dust particles inside the vinyl groove convert into a ‘sound sculpture’ – an important syntactical parameter (of the apparatus) is formed by the turntables themselves.
 The speed of their rotation is not limited to 33 or 45 rpm, but expanded between 1 and 150 rounds per minute thus determining the loops and the rhythm.